Japanese clothing during the Meiji period: Women's fashion

 During the Meiji period, blackened teeth and shaved eyebrows began to fall out of fashion.
-In 1873, the Empress stopped doing blackening her teeth and shaving her eyebrows, which implied a governmental demand that all women stop as well.
+In 1873, the Empress stopped blackening her teeth and shaving her eyebrows, which implied a governmental demand that all women stop as well.
 Additionally, despite women's move to Victorian hairstyles, women were asked not to cut their hair short.
 Those who did were considered oddities.
 As for specific hairstyles, women wore their hair in the sokuhatsu style, a pompadour that resembled chignons of the Gibson Girl style.
 In this style, the farther forward one's hair was, the more daring one's hairstyle was.
 This hairstyle was considered healthier than other Western hairstyles as it did not require pins or pomade, like similar coiffures.
 Japanese women in the early Meiji period were far more likely to adopt the sokuhatsu hairstyle over Western dress.
 Around the same time, many women were starting to wear geta with trousers or kimono with Western shoes or boots.
 This was a period of hybridisation between Japanese and Western fashion for women and men alike.

 Between 1876 and 1880, the bustle fell out of fashion.
 Now, as Japan transitioned into its Rokumeikan era, women adopting Western fashion at a greater pace, wearing corsets and leather shoes.
 During the Rokumeikan era, women occasionally fainted from tight-lacing.
 During the early parties of the Rokumeikan, many royal ladies wore scarlet hakama and hakki (kimono-shaped over robes) they used for courtly functions.
 By the third year of the Rokumeikan, royal parties were a roughly even split between Western and Japanese clothing styles.

 In 1884, court-ordered clothing regulations came into place.
 For parties and banquets, women were to wear formal court dresses with low necks.
 For semiformal parties and banquets, they were to wear semiformal court dresses with a demi-low neck.
 For lunches at the palace, women wore simple court dresses with a high neck and skirt train.
 The most formal dresses were European models with a cloak and long train.
 Additionally, despite the Western influence of clothing, some Japanese-made Western-style women's clothing did have a more Japanese aspect, in using traditional kimono textiles in place of imported fabric.

 Geisha wore Western clothing commonly.
 They were often depicted as wearing black tafetta gowns with gold earrings and bracelets, with their hair parted into "eaves", wearing leather shoes on the tatami mats of teahouses.